cyyeh/simple-code-agent/README.md

-# Code Agent
+# Simple Code Agent

-Sample code agent using OpenAI Agent SDK and llm-sandbox under the hood.
+Simple code agent using OpenAI Agent SDK and llm-sandbox under the hood.